 Step 5

 Next, empty the heated water into the glass and let the tea soak for 3 minutes.
 This is where we should be exceptionally watchful.
 Not every person prefers their tea solid.
-To check whether the tea is perfect, keep a spoonful and drink a spoonful of tea every 30-45 seconds to see whether the flavor is ideal for you.
+To check whether the tea is perfect, keep a spoonful and drink a spoonful every 30-45 seconds to see if the flavor is ideal for you.

 Step 6